Fire-Rated Garage Doors: Construction Requirements

 Under IRC Section R302.5, any door between a dwelling unit and an attached garage must be a solid wood door not less than 1-3/8 inches thick, a solid or honeycomb-core steel door not less than 1-3/8 inches thick, or a 20-minute fire-rated door assembly (IRC 2021, §R302.5).
 The IBC imposes higher thresholds for occupancy separations — typically 1-hour or 3-hour ratings — depending on the occupancy group and construction type.

 Testing protocols are established by NFPA 252, Standard Methods of Fire Tests of Door Assemblies, and by UL 10B (Fire Tests of Door Assemblies) and UL 10C (Positive Pressure Fire Tests of Door Assemblies).
-Products listed under these standards carry a third-party label from a recognized testing laboratory such as UL (Underwriters Laboratories) or Intertek.
+Products verified under these standards carry a third-party label from a recognized testing laboratory such as UL (Underwriters Laboratories) or Intertek.

 How it works